The Lumut Balai geothermal power plant of Pertamina Geothermal Energy.

 Geothermal is Rising in Indonesia

 Sixteen geothermal power plants are operating in Indonesia currently.
-The list of the top largest power plants in Indonesia will likely change in 2023 as several new power plants will be completed in near future.
+The number of power plants in Indonesia will likely increase as several new power plants will be completed in the future.

 The Indonesian government is very keen to develop its vast geothermal resources to increase the contribution of renewable energy in its energy mix.
-Its targets are to increase the geothermal power generation capacity to 7500 MW by 2025 and 9300 MW by 2035.
+Its targets are to increase the geothermal power generation capacity to 9300 MW by 2035.

 To meet these targets, the government will provide funds to help companies in their exploration drillings, provide tax holidays, and remove certain taxes.